5.00 out of 2 votes

 Service-Based Gifts

-An often-overlooked category: warranties, installation services, streaming subscriptions, and utility bill credits.
-Some brands bundle an extended warranty or accidental damage cover with a major purchase, which can be worth more in real terms than a physical gift.
-Fuel credits and grocery credits as GWPs have also appeared as brands try to connect with cost-of-living concerns.
+An often-overlooked category: extended warranties, installation services, streaming subscriptions, fuel credits.
+Some brands bundle accidental damage coverage with a major purchase, which can be worth more in real terms than a physical gift.
+This format has expanded as brands look to connect with cost-of-living concerns.

 Who Uses GWP Promotions Most?

-You’ll see it most at Sephora and Ulta, especially during gift-giving seasons, with threshold amounts ranging from $35 to $100 in qualifying purchases.
+You’ll see it most at Sephora and Ulta, especially during gift-giving seasons, with threshold amounts typically ranging from $35 to $100 in qualifying purchases (note: we could not verify this threshold is still current – check Sephora’s and Ulta’s websites before relying on this figure).
+Check the Sephora promotions tab for active offers before placing your order; they rotate frequently.

-Beyond beauty, GWP has spread into fragrance (holiday sets are how perfume sales spike every November and December), consumer electronics (phone launches, TV sales cycles), apparel (seasonal accessories bundled with clothing purchases), food and beverage (branded merchandise tied to purchases), and subscription services (free trial months, streaming credits).
+Beyond beauty, GWP has spread into fragrance (holiday sets are how perfume sales spike every November), consumer electronics (phone launches, TV sales cycles), apparel, food and beverage, and subscription services.

 The Psychology Behind GWP Promotions

-So why does a free lip gloss make you spend $20 more than you planned?
-It comes down to a few behavioral triggers that retailers understand very well.
+Why does a free lip gloss make you spend $20 more than you planned?
+A few behavioral triggers explain it.

 Reciprocity.
-When someone gives you something for free, you feel a subconscious pull to give something back.
-In a retail setting, that “giving back” is spending more or choosing one brand over another.
-Research from Harris Interactive backs this up: 90% of consumers say a free gift with a purchase increases their brand loyalty.
-That’s not a marginal effect.
+When someone gives you something for free, you feel a pull to give something back.
+In retail, that plays out as spending more or choosing one brand over another.
+The Harris Interactive research cited above – 90% of consumers say GWPs increase brand loyalty – isn’t measuring rational preference.
+It’s measuring how reciprocity gets wired into purchase decisions.

 💬